Privacy Policy

 What TapFi collects

-When you use TapFi, the app only accesses data you actively hand it — the camera photo you take when you tap the scan button.
-That's it.
+When you use TapFi, the app accesses the camera photo you take when you tap the scan button.
+It also uses your device's location permission on-device only, to help it connect (see Location below); that location is never sent anywhere.

 TapFi does not collect any of the following: